-- b) the Applications and Queuing Policy attached at Appendix B; - c) the Contributions Policy attached at Appendix C.1; - d) the Distribution Low Voltage Connection Scheme Methodology attached at Appendix C.2; - e) the Multi-function Asset Policy attached at Appendix D; - f) the details of the reference services offered by Western Power attached at Appendix E; - g) the Tariff Structure Statement Overview attached at Appendix F.1; - h) the Tariff Structure Statement Technical Summary attached at Appendix F.2; - i) the price lists attached at Appendix F, which are a schedule of reference tariffs in effect for this access arrangement.
+- b) the Applications and Queuing Policy attached at Appendix B; - c) the Contributions Policy attached at Appendix C.1; - d) the Distribution Low Voltage Connection Scheme Methodology attached at Appendix C.2; - e) the Transfer and Relocation Multi-function Asset Policy attached at Appendix D; - f) the details of the reference services offered by Western Power attached at Appendix E; - g) the Tariff Structure Statement Overview attached at Appendix F.1; - h) the Tariff Structure Statement Technical Summary attached at Appendix F.2; - g)i) the price lists attached at Appendix F, which are a schedule of reference tariffs in effect for this access arrangement; and. - h) the price list information attached at Appendix F, which explains how Western Power derived the elements of the proposed price lists; and demonstrates that the price lists comply with the access arrangement.